booch/presentations/Booleans_Are_Easy/slides.md

 * On the last slide, I showed the plus sign as an alternative notation.
 * If you treat the inputs as 0s and 1s, you can add them to get the disjunction.
+    * Except you have to know what to do with the 1+1.

 ---